danielpodrazka/mcp-text-editor/README.md

 - `text` (str): Content to write to the new file

 **Returns**:
-- Operation result with status and hash of the content if applicable
+- Operation result with status and id of the content if applicable

 **Note**:
 - This tool will fail if the current file exists and is not empty